wmfs/cardscript/README.md

 ## Getting started

-* __Get hands-on with Formscript using the online [Formscript Playpen](https://wmfs.github.io/formscript/)!__
+* __Get hands-on with Viewscript using the online [Viewscript Playpen](https://wmfs.github.io/viewscript/)!__
-* For some introductory context around the motivations driving Formscript, please see [Appendix A: Formscript Motivation](#motivation).
+* For some introductory context around the motivations driving Viewscript, please see [Appendix A: Viewscript Motivation](#motivation).
-* A [JSON Schema (Draft-07)](http://json-schema.org/) for Formscript is available [here](https://raw.githubusercontent.com/wmfs/formscript/master/packages/formscript-schema/lib/schema.json).
+* A [JSON Schema (Draft-07)](http://json-schema.org/) for Viewscript is available [here](https://raw.githubusercontent.com/wmfs/viewscript/master/packages/viewscript-schema/lib/schema.json).
-* The Formscript [Lerna](https://lernajs.io/) multi-package repository (developed in the open on [Github](https://github.com/wmfs/formscript)) provides several utilities to help work with the specification.
-Please see [Appendix B: Formscript Utilities](#utilities) for further information.
+* The Viewscript [Lerna](https://lernajs.io/) multi-package repository (developed in the open on [Github](https://github.com/wmfs/viewscript)) provides several utilities to help work with the specification.
+Please see [Appendix B: Viewscript Utilities](#utilities) for further information.

 ## <a name="toc"></a>Table of Contents